medusajs/medusa/docs/services/CartService.md

 When the customer first enters the checkout page, fulfillment sessions should be initialized.
 The fulfillment session is responsible for fetching shipping options with a fulfillment provider.
-E.g. your store has an integration with your 3PL as a fulfillment provider.
+For E.g. your store has an integration with your 3PL as a fulfillment provider.
 The 3PL has 4 shipping options: standard, express and fragile shipping as well as a parcel shop service where orders are delivered to a local store.